Huge paychecks from IPOs are real.

 After research, you will, of course, need to present.
 But, your seniors or colleagues would most likely don’t have much time.
 As such, you need to have the ability to choose only the important figures that you need to present.
 The presentation need not complete, it only has to have all the details that are necessary for informed decision making.

 With presenting, also comes communicating.
 You will need to project a professional and authoritative tone in your verbal and writing communications.
-Also, you will need to learn technical jargons that are being used in the investment banking industry.
+Also, you will need to learn technical jargons that is being use in the investment banking industry.

 Lastly, equity markets are fast, you need be as well.
 You need to have the ability to analyze and act quickly on market developments as they arise.